 Much has changed in our world.
 In the shuffle, I cling to those things that have not … my love of both theatre and teaching.
 I promised to conduct our classes with a dedication to safety and creativity.
-We must find a way to continue …
+We found a way to continue.

 I hope you and yours are staying healthy and happy.
-I look forward to seeing your masked faces soon!
+I look forward to seeing students soon!
 In the meantime, should you have questions or concerns, please email me at firstname.lastname@example.org.

 My work grows out of the conviction that it is vital and necessary to teach two facets in all creative work in the theatre — to emphasize “coming home” as much as, if not more than, “going there.”
 The starting point and underlying current in all my work is based in clarifying and illuminating the often blurred difference between using yourself and losing yourself.
 That, to me, is the purpose of a system or method of training, and the distinction between creative expression and dangerous indulgence.

 The study of acting is a journey and as such, I use the analogy.
 Students are asked to prepare for the trip by packing a metaphorical suitcase.
 I bring my own, packed to the brim with passion and a collection of influences and experiences — a piece of all I have studied with, worked with, read, and observed; personal discoveries, moments of inspiration, accidents, patience, understanding and compassion.
 I ask all to simultaneously pack commitment, discipline, respect, and fearlessness.